 Havaianas for all occasions; informality reigns.

-Above Rivet Grill is Rebar, where resident DJs spin chilled tunes and stainless-steel tables stand on floors constructed from old railway sleepers.
+Above Rivet is Rebar, where resident DJs spin chilled tunes and stainless-steel tables stand on floors constructed from old railway sleepers.
 Tapas-style seafood, Black Angus tenderloin and other tasty snacks are served alongside New World wines and sultry cocktails, including the delicious coconut liqueur-based Crystal Passion (catch the 7pm happy hour).
 A second ‘whiskeys of the world’ bar, Tongkah Tin Syndicate flaunts custom-made punkah fans and tin-mining memorabilia, and has snooker tables and TVs tuned to sport.
 Côtémar, right on Nai Yang’s silky sands, is only open until 7pm, with a happy hour from 4pm for sunset sips.

-Dine at Tin Mine, Rivet Grill and Black Ginger (reservations required) until 10pm.
+Dine at Tin Mine, Rivet and Black Ginger (reservations required) until 10pm.
 Drink in Rebar and Tongkah Tin Syndicate until the clock chimes midnight.